davidhalter/jedi/README.rst

     :alt: Coverage status

-Jedi is a static analysis tool for Python that can be used in IDEs/editors.
+Jedi is a static analysis tool for Python that is typically used in IDEs/editors plugins.
 Jedi has a focus on autocompletion and goto functionality.
-Jedi is fast and is very well tested.
-It understands Python and stubs on a deep level.

-Jedi has support for different goto functions.
-It's possible to search for references and list names in a Python file to get information about them.
+Other features include refactoring, code search and finding references.

-Jedi uses a very simple API to connect with IDE's.
-There's a reference implementation as a `VIM-Plugin <https://github.com/davidhalter/jedi-vim>`_, which uses Jedi's autocompletion.
-We encourage you to use Jedi in your IDEs.
-Autocompletion in your REPL is also possible, IPython uses it natively and for the CPython REPL you have to install it.
+Jedi has a simple API to work with.
+There is a reference implementation as a `VIM-Plugin <https://github.com/davidhalter/jedi-vim>`_.
+Autocompletion in your REPL is also possible, IPython uses it natively and for the CPython REPL you can install it.
+Jedi is well tested and bugs should be rare.

 Jedi can currently be used with the following editors/projects: